SmartThingsCommunity/st-device-sdk-c-ref/apps/capability_sample/README.md

-# capability example
+# Capability sample

 ## 1. Introduction

-Capability example app contain capability sample files.
+capability_sample contain capability sample files.
 Each capability sample file consists of basic functionality by using capability helper file.
+You can use sample files by copying them to your app path.

 ## 2. Details